microfossil/particle-classification-examples/docs/tutorial/dataset_creation.rst

 Pre-processing
 --------------

 Pre-processing of training images can lead to better accuracy, but it then must always be done before classifying images.
 This can cause a loss of accuracy where the CNN is used to classify images that have not been pre-processed.
-Thus, apart from having segmented images of single particles approximately filling the image, we do not recommend other processing.
+Thus, apart from having segmented images of single particles approximately filling the image, we *do not recommend other processing*.

 Ideally the particles are approximately centred in the image, filling most of it except for small gap between the particle and the border, e.g.: